JeanChristopheMorinPerso/rez-pip/docs/source/transition.rst

 ===========================

 The ability to install a local (from source) package via ``rez-pip -i .`` as been removed and will not make it back.
-The same can be said about editable installs. ``rez-pip`` is a tool to ingest Python packages and convert them into rez packages.
+The same can be said about editable installs. ``rez pip2`` is a tool to ingest Python packages and convert them into rez packages.
 It's not a development tool and has never been designed with local development in mind.

 I believe these functionalities would be better implemented and would better serve rez's users if implemented as a `build_system`_ plugin.
-It would allow for better integration with rez and the user experience would be significantly better than it could with ``rez-pip``.
+It would allow for better integration with rez and the user experience would be significantly better than it could with ``rez pip2``.

 .. _build_system: https://github.com/AcademySoftwareFoundation/rez/tree/main/src/rezplugins/build_system